ThoughtWorksInc/Binding.scala/README.md

 ## Downloads

 Binding.scala has an extremely tiny code base.
-The code base are split into 4 libraries:
+The code base are split into 4 libraries, one file per library.

 ### Core data-binding expressions (Binding.scala)